 - The industrial distributor would have avoided the $500 customer penalty.

-You Continue to Ship with GLS, But Better
+You Continue to Ship with GLS, But Safely

 What you keep: